top of page

 Sport fishing can be done in all seasons.
 To manage expectations upfront: 'fishing' and 'catching fish' are two totally different things and have nothing in common.
 The same goes for ljipaaisykje, by the way.
 Seeking for eggs and finding eggs, are two totally different things too.
 Or, as the late blind Frisian poet Tsjêbbe Hettinga (1949-2013) would say: "Yn dat sykjen sûnder finen" ('In that searching without finding').

-Trying to explain to the reader of this post the rules of Frisian pelota/ kaatsen game is almost impossible.
-Only a few people in province Friesland understand it.
-Therefore, the people who kaatsen are truly intelligent.
-And besides that, they're sportive too.
-Curious thing about kaatsen is that the best player is chosen as king or queen.
-If you think this is weird, realize this king or queen at least has some kind of (yearly) exam before becoming or staying king or queen.
-If you spot (old) garlands hanging on doors or walls of houses and farmsteads, it means these were earned for the achievements during a kaatsen game.
-We dedicated a separate post to this sport in Donkey King of the Paulme Game.
+Trying to explain to the reader of this blog post the rules of the kaatsen game is almost impossible.
+Only a few people in the province of Friesland understand it.
+Therefore, the people who play kaatsen are truly intelligent.
+Besides that, they are sportive too.
+Curious thing about the kaatsen game is that the best player is chosen as king or queen.
+If you think this is weird, realize these kings or queens at least has some kind of (yearly) exam before becoming king or queen.
+If you spot (old) garlands hanging on doors or walls of houses and farmsteads, it means they were earned for the achievements during a kaatsen tournament.
+We dedicated a separate blog post to this bouncing sport in Donkey King of the Paulme Game.

-Note 1 – If interested in fierljeppe know there's even a Fierljep Museum in the village of Noardburgum.
+Note 1 – If interested in fierljeppe know there is even a Fierljep Museum in the village of Noardburgum in the province of Friesland.

-Note 2 - We haven't mentioned the sport skûtsjesilen yet.
-It's a sailing competition of the traditional skûtsje boats.
+Note 2 - We have not mentioned the sport skûtsjesilen yet.
+It is a sailing competition of the traditional skûtsje boats.
 A skûtsje is a Dutch barge ship-type.
 These cargo boats were built from the eighteenth century onward.
 Skippers started racing for price money in the nineteenth century. already.
-There're two competitions: the Sintrale Kommisje Skûtsjesilen ('Central Committee Skûtsje-sailing'; SKS), and the Iepen Fryske Kampioenskippen Skûtsjesilen ('Open Frisian Championship Skûtsje-sailing'; IFKS).
+There are two competitions: the Sintrale Kommisje Skûtsjesilen ('central committee skûtsje sailing' SKS), and the Iepen Fryske Kampioenskippen Skûtsjesilen ('open Frisian championship skûtsje sailing' IFKS).
 SKS was founded in 1945, and is limited to a fixed group of fourteen ships, and often the same skipper families.
-IFKS was founded in 1981, and is an open competition and not as traditional as SKS.
+IFKS was founded in 1981 and is an open competition, and not as traditional as SKS.

 Note 3 - You would think playing frisbee is something the Frisians would like, but that's not the case.
 Probably because of the often windy weather.

-Note 4 – If you want to know how to communicate with the people of the grasslands, check our instructions in our post Grassland Conversations.
+Note 4 – If you want to know how to communicate with the people of the grasslands, check our instructions in our blog post Grassland Conversation.

 Further reading